-Further, a growing emphasis on the role of interdisciplinary research for tackling some of the most intricate, global challenges we face underlies this discourse on how to conduct research not simply for society, but also with society.
+Further, a growing emphasis on the role of interdisciplinary research for tackling some of the most intricate, global challenges we face underlies this discourse on how to conduct research, not simply for society, but also with society.
 Indeed, it is essential that diverse perspectives are included in the research process if it is to benefit society, and including many different stakeholders during the question formulation process might lead to more holistic research that better targets underlying problems affecting society.

 While there is some systemic change and the discourse on effective research is evolving, there is still a need to deliberately foster learning environments where researchers have the opportunity to hone the necessary skills for this changing landscape.
 These skills include:

-- facilitating interdisciplinary research
+- Facilitating interdisciplinary research.

-- including many diverse stakeholders in the process
+- Including many diverse stakeholders in the process.

 And what better place in the research process to foster these abilities than during question formulation?